-Dangers of speed eating
+Dangers of Speed Eating

 Dogs who guzzle and inhale meals may choke, gag, vomit, or even bloat!
-When a dog swallows too much air with his food due to the fast-paced ingestion, the excessive air can increase the chances of bloating.
+When a dog swallows too much air with their food due to fast-paced ingestion, the excessive air can increase the chances of bloating.
 Bloat occurs when the stomach or intestines expand and potentially twist.
 This is very painful and life threatening – contact your veterinarian immediately if you suspect bloat.

 Choose from six easy ways to help your dog be a more deliberate eater:

 - Spread the kibble on a yoga mat or cookie sheet.
-Your dog moves around to eat his “trail of kibble,” which takes longer than simply eating food out of a regular bowl.
+Your dog moves around to eat their “trail of kibble,” which takes longer than simply eating food out of a regular bowl.
 This is a great solution if you need a method without a lot of preparation.